cms-opendata-workshop/workshop2023-lesson-introcloud/_episodes/05-create-env.md

 ```
 and you will get the file created by the job in /tmp/poddata/test.txt.

-> Every time you want the files to get copied from your the pv-pod to your local computer you must run kubectl cp task-pv-pod:/mnt/vol /tmp/poddata -n argo.
+> Every time you want the files to get copied from your the pv-pod to your local computer you must run `kubectl cp task-pv-pod:/mnt/vol /tmp/poddata -n argo`.
 {:testimonial}